jj-math-j/notes_math/README.md

 # notes_math

-noodles from my perspective on various maths
+noodles and distillations from my perspective on various maths